frederic-perez/AmE-dictionary/data/dictionary.md

 __plaid__ _n_ :two::hammer: _Plaid number._ _Plaid shirt._
 __plaint__ _n_ A cry of sorrow and grief. _Syn_ lament, lamentation, wail _The plaints of the bereaved widow and her young children haunt me in my sleep._
 __plaintiff__ _n_ (plaintiffs) :three::hammer:
-__plaintive__ _adj_ :five: Plaintive is an adjective for describing someone or something with a pleading, sorrowful, desperate tone.
+__plaintive__ _adj_ :seven: /PLAYN-tiv/ Plaintive is an adjective for describing someone or something with a pleading, sorrowful, desperate tone.
 If you have ever heard the plaintive howl of a wolf, then you know what we are getting at here.
-Expressing sorrow; melancholy. _Syn_ mournful _She uttered a plaintive sob, closed her fine eyes, and fled, trying in vain to still the beating of her heart._
+Expressing sorrow; melancholy.
+Something (usually a sound) that is described as plaintive is expressive of sorrow or suffering. _Syn_ mournful _She uttered a plaintive sob, closed her fine eyes, and fled, trying in vain to still the beating of her heart._
 __plaintively__ _adv_ :three:
 __plaiting__ _n_ _Tshanyi earns money plaiting hair._
 __plan B__ _n_ (capital B) An alternative strategy. _It’s time I put plan B into action._
 __Plan B__ _n_ A brand name of levonorgestrel, an emergency contraception drug.
+__planchette__ _n_ :camera: _The planchette of a Ouija board._ :es: tabla de escritura espiritista
 __plane tree__ _n_ :two: Any of several trees of the genus _Platanus_, having ball-shaped fruit clusters and, usually, outer bark that flakes off in patches. _It was a place full of plane trees._
 __plangent__
-__plank__ _n_ :two::hammer: (planks) _In his Wall Street Journal interview, Trump added a new plank: bringing the nation together._ _Anti-austerity planks._
+__plank__ _n_ :three::hammer: _In his Wall Street Journal interview, Trump added a new plank: bringing the nation together._ _Anti-austerity planks._ __4__ Planks are exercises for strengthening your stomach and back muscles.
+They involve holding your body straight and horizontal with your hands or elbows and toes or knees on the floor. _For over an hour, I did planks, squats, lunges and crunches._
 __plankton__ _n_
 __plano__ _adj_ Having a flat surface.
 A corrective lens with a power of zero is called a _plano lens_.
 These lenses are used when one or both eyes do not require correction of a refractive error.
 Some people with good natural eyesight like to wear eyeglasses as a style accessory, or want to change the appearance of their eyes using novelty contact lenses. _Plano sunglasses._
 __plantar fasciitis__ _n_ :two::pencil2::camera: _John was sidelined with planta fasciitis in his right foot._